6si/rules_cloud_files/README.md

 s3_file(
     name = "my_file",
     bucket = "bootstrap-software",
-    build_file = "//:BUILD.archive",
     file_path = "hadoop2-configs-20180306012540.tgz",
     sha256 = "74a0bdd648f009ebce72494f54903230a9dcebaca1d438a13c1c691ad2f1e110",
 )
 ```
-This is an example to download the file from s3://bootstrap-software/hadoop2-configs-20180306012540.tgz. 'build_file' is optional, you can name and group your downloaded file with your own rules.
+This is an example to download the file from s3://bootstrap-software/hadoop2-configs-20180306012540.tgz.